-The best nonprofit software provides an easy solution to manage running a nonprofit online, covering everything from memberships to donations.
+The best nonprofit software makes it simple and easy to manage running a nonprofit online, covering everything from memberships to donations.

-However, nonprofit organizations have unique needs in that they need to be able to handle many different aspects that normal businesses do not normally have to deal with.
+This is important, because nonprofit organizations have especially unique needs that normal businesses do not normally have to deal with for their websites.

 Aside from the extra layers of compliance and accountability, nonprofits don't have customers or sell products/services in the strictest sense, but they do have donors and voluntary projects they need to be able to manage, along with accounts and asset valuations.